 New Aerosol Inhalation Treatments for Respiratory Diseases

 KAER™ Biotherapeutics provides new treatments for respiratory diseases through the inhalation of therapeutic aerosols using its proprietary SUPRAER™ technology.
-KAER’s technology delivers fine particle aerosols generated from viscous solutions of high molecular weight drugs and suspensions.
+KAER’s technology delivers solid-phase fine particle aerosols generated from viscous solutions of high molecular weight drugs and suspensions.
 It can also be used to deliver high concentrations of sparsely soluble compounds.
 These inhaled therapeutics are delivered at a preselected size and at high dose rates, minimizing treatment times and improving clinical outcomes.
 KAER is developing aerosolized surfactant for the treatment of acute respiratory distress and works with pharmaceutical companies to deliver their proprietary agents.
-The company has a worldwide intellectual property portfolio (9 issued and 10 pending patents) for the generation, processing and delivery of aerosols for respiratory ailments.
+The company has a worldwide intellectual property portfolio 11 issued and 8 pending patents) for the generation, processing and delivery of aerosols for respiratory ailments.

 KAER™provides services and devices for the generation and delivery of respirable aerosols.
 KAER addresses the needs of the biopharmaceutical and toxicological industries.